Lej77/windows-text-to-speech/Readme.md

 This repository contains a Rust CLI program that uses Windows' text-to-speech APIs to read text passed to the program.
 You can find the source code in `./crates/windows_tts_cli/`.

 This repository also contains a text-to-speech engine which uses Microsoft Language Detection to determine the sent language and then selects a voice in that language and plays the text using the `Windows.Media.SpeechSynthesis.SpeechSynthesizer` class.
+The engine can alternatively use the [`lingua`](https://crates.io/crates/lingua) Rust library for better language detection and/or the [`piper-rs`](https://crates.io/crates/piper-rs) Rust library for text-to-speech.

 ## Usage of `windows_tts_cli`